Travis d'Arnaud Player Props: Braves vs. Reds

 Travis d'Arnaud At The Plate

-- d'Arnaud is batting .252 with five doubles, four home runs and 11 walks.
+- d'Arnaud is hitting .259 with five doubles, five home runs and 11 walks.

+- d'Arnaud has reached base via a hit in 17 games this year (of 29 played), and had multiple hits in seven of those games.

-- In 10.7% of his games this season, he has hit a long ball, and 3.5% of his trips to the dish.
+- In 13.8% of his games this season, he has gone deep, and 4.2% of his trips to the plate.

-- d'Arnaud has had an RBI in eight games this season (28.6%), including four multi-RBI outings (14.3%).
-He has also driven in three or more of his team's runs in one contest.
+- d'Arnaud has driven in a run in nine games this year (31.0%), including five games with more than one RBI (17.2%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 10 games this year, with multiple runs three times.
+- In 11 of 29 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.